sink772/minimal-json/README.md

 ## Usage

-You can include this custom `minimal-json` from JCenter by adding the following dependency in your `build.gradle`.
+You can include this custom `minimal-json` from [Maven Central](https://search.maven.org/search?q=g:com.github.sink772%20a:minimal-json) by adding the following dependency in your `build.gradle`.

 ```groovy
 implementation 'com.github.sink772:minimal-json:0.9.6'